kingfieldmpls/100-days-of-code/log.md

 * Started Courera's University of Michigan Python Course - Course 3: Using Python to Access the Web: Weeks 1 and 2

 **Thoughts**
 * Got a better sense of how and when to use a tuple.
 Also learned that a major feature of tuples is that they're much more memory efficient because they hardle support any methods.
-Figured out the difference between list.sort() and sorted() and really enjoyed watching interviews with the creators of jQuery and C++ and the "discoverer" of JSON.
+* Figured out the difference between list.sort() and sorted()
+* Really enjoyed watching interviews with the creators of jQuery and C++ and the "discoverer" of JSON.
 * Also learned about "greedy" and "non-greedy" regex statements
 * This part of the tutorial is still feeling relatively easy, though it takes me a minute to complete the exercises, especially the "just for fun" exercise which involved list comprehensions.
 Amazing, but for some reason sort of mind bending.

 **Questions**